rubensworks/article-privacy-decentralized/content/framework.md

 ### Access Key Creation Algorithm

-The main purpose of an aggregator is to enable clients to optimize federated querying by reducing the range of source to query over through summaries.
+The main purpose of an aggregator is to enable clients to optimize federated querying by reducing the range of files to query over through summaries.
 Since we are considering private data, these summaries need to be privacy-preserving, which means that only people with the appropriate access rights can determine the presence of data.
 The first step is to create a hashmap of keys to quads based on existing access policies, using the algorithm outlined in [](#key-generation-algorithm).
 Here we assume that pod owners already have a set of access control policies that govern access to quads stored in theirs pods.

+{:.todo}
+I would just call it a mapping instead of a hashmap, other map implementations would work here as well.

 <figure id="key-generation-algorithm" class="listing">
 ````/code/key-generation-algorithm.txt````